hectorm/elementary-dropbox/README.md

 ## Installation
 #### Before you install
-You need to uninstall any previous version of Dropbox on your system (Software Center, apt-get...).
+You need to install git and uninstall any previous version of Dropbox on your system (Software Center, apt-get...).

 #### Install
 	git clone https://github.com/zant95/elementary-dropbox /tmp/elementary-dropbox